Krong1997/Set-device-to-TB/README.md

 ```

 3. Run script

-Run add device script.
+Create `output` folder in root directory. un add device script.
 When script finish, you can see `deviceList.json` in `output` folder
 ```
 npm run init
 ```